 Are there any early detection clinical trials that are enrolling patients?

-There are currently about 15 surveillance studies throughout the country that enroll high-risk individuals.
+As of April 2021, there are about 20 surveillance studies throughout the country that enroll high-risk individuals.
 In these programs, doctors actively monitor participants with imaging tests to detect changes in the pancreas.
-Patient Central can help provide more information about these studies.
+PanCAN Patient Services can help provide more information about these studies.